ajheslop/Week-4-EPortfolio---Code-Quality-/README.md

 # Week-4-EPortfolio---Code-Quality-

 ## 1.Analyse and improve the code quality of an existing code base:
-	- Identify and resolve stylistic issues (including naming conventions) - [Can be found here](https://github.com/ajheslop/Week-4-EPortfolio---Code-Quality-/tree/main/Tasks/Good%20Code%20Style)
+	- Identify and resolve stylistic issues (including naming conventions)

-	- Identify and resolve instances of code that violates Single Responsibility Principle [can be found here](https://github.com/ajheslop/Week-4-EPortfolio---Code-Quality-/tree/main/Tasks/Improving%20Code%20Quality)
+	- Identify and resolve instances of code that violates Single Responsibility Principle
-	- Identify and resolve instances of WET code [can be found here](https://github.com/ajheslop/Week-4-EPortfolio---Code-Quality-/tree/main/Tasks/Improving%20Code%20Quality)
+	- Identify and resolve instances of WET code
-	- Provide at least 1 example of Extract Function [can be found here](https://github.com/ajheslop/Week-4-EPortfolio---Code-Quality-/tree/main/Tasks/Improving%20Code%20Quality)
+	- Provide at least 1 example of Extract Function
-	- Provide at least 1 example of Extract Variable [can be found here](https://github.com/ajheslop/Week-4-EPortfolio---Code-Quality-/tree/main/Tasks/Improving%20Code%20Quality)
+	- Provide at least 1 example of Extract Variable

 ## 2. Write your own one-page style guide:
 	- Create a one-page document that gives code examples of good and bad style